dawksh/only-walks/only walks/PRD.md

 ### Storage Management

--   Compress coordinate data using binary encoding
+-   All coordinate data stored locally in Core Data
+-   No external backup or sync capabilities
--   Implement walk data pruning for very old walks
+-   Implement local data pruning for storage optimization
--   Cache management for rendered doodles
+-   Cache management for rendered doodles on device only

 ## Design Specifications